-October is breast cancer awareness month and we need to remain vigilant.
-According to renowned specialist surgeon and breast disease specialist, Professor Carol-Ann Benn, those with higher density breast tissue face greater risk of breast cancer, Although, no one is immune to the risk of developing the disease.
+October is Breast Cancer Awareness Month, and we need to remain vigilant.
+According to renowned specialist surgeon and breast disease specialist, Professor Carol-Ann Benn, those with higher-density breast tissue face a greater risk of breast cancer, although no one is immune to the risk of developing the disease.
 Alarmingly, almost two-thirds of women who are diagnosed with breast cancer have no significant risk factors.

-Both men and women urged to check and screen regularly
+Both men and women are urged to check and screen regularly

 “The most important point to remember is that breast cancer is neither ageist, racist nor sexist: breast cancer can happen to anyone,” says Professor Benn.
 Together with Netcare, she founded the internationally accredited Netcare Milpark Breast Care Centre of Excellence in Johannesburg, South Africa.